-We base eligibility for studentships on academic and residential conditions.
+We base eligibility for studentships on academic and residential eligibility criteria.
 Our Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) will determine an applicant's eligibility to apply.
-If you have any questions about eligibility please speak to the relevant DTP or CDT contact.
+If you have any questions about eligibility, please speak to the relevant DTP or CDT contact.

 In order to receive ESRC studentship funding you must have qualifications/experience equal to the standard of a good honours degree at a first or upper second class level or a masters from a UK academic research organisation.

 Degree qualifications gained from outside the UK, or a combination of qualifications and/or experience that is equivalent to a relevant UK degree, may be accepted.

 Residential eligibility criteria

 UKRI have opened up UKRI studentships to international students from AY 2021/22.
 All students will receive a full award, to include a stipend and fees at the home level.
 Fees-only awards will no longer be an option.
 All UKRI studentships must be opened up to both home and international students.
 UKRI will normally limit the proportion of international students appointed each year through individual doctoral training programmes to 30 percent of the total.

 To be classed as a home student, candidates must meet the following criteria:

 - Be a UK National (meeting residency requirements), or